 - 12 ounces Amish style thin egg noodles

 - 4 Tablespoons butter (optional)

-- Place the chicken in a slow cooker and cover it with water.
+- Season the chicken inside and out with salt and pepper.
+Place the chicken in a slow cooker and cover it with water.
 Set the crock pot to high and cook for 5 hours on high or 8-10 on low.
 Remove the chicken from the slow cooker and allow to cool slightly, then debone and shred the chicken.